emuoh/PortablFireAlarmSystem/EN_README.md

 https://emuoh.github.io/vpm-repos/vpm.json
 ```

-3. Select Manage Project from the VCC startup screen for the project you want to install
+3. Select Manage Project from the VCC startup screen for the project you want to install.

 4. Click the "Add Package (VPM)" button.